Hot Shot Trucking License Information Helps You to Succeed

 Hot Shot Trucking: How Hot Shot & the Trucking Services We Provide Work

 Some call it “hot shot trucking” and others call it “ hotshot trucking .”
-Either way, this type of trucking focuses on small, time-sensitive LTL loads.
+Either way, this type of trailer trucking focuses on small, time-sensitive LTL loads.
 Each load has a specific time frame.
 Most hot shot loads go to one location or customer.
-The hot shot loads can get delivered by medium-duty trucks.
-These are the trucks that pull flatbed trailers.
+The hot shot oversize load can get delivered by medium-duty trucks.
+These are the trucks that pull flatbed trailers with dovetail gooseneck trailers.
 Trucking requirements always vary and BOC-3 is important.
 They depend on the distance and state lines that a driver has to cover.
-One key mission of FMCSA Registration LLC is to file all hot shot paperwork.
+One key mission of Registration LLC is to file all hot shot paperwork.
 We do so for hundreds of customers a day.
 This way, you can get on the road and start making money ASAP.